threos/makehuman-macos/README.md

   * compile\_models.py
   * compile\_proxies.py
   * compile\_targets.py

+On macOS, you may need to use modified OpenGL wrapper as Apple dropped official OpenGL support.
+To do this:

+* Download OpenGL wrapper from http://download.tuxfamily.org/makehuman/build/macos-opengl-wrapper.zip
+* Extract 'OpenGL' to project root

 ### Installing python dependencies
 You should be able to start the command "pip" by opening a console prompt ("run" -> "cmd.exe") and writing "pip".
 If not,